BenSurajTechsMk85/WindOS_scripts/WindowOS_pyscripts/Readme.md

 # WindowsOS_pyscripts
-Python Scripts used in linux systems
+Python Scripts used in Windows systems